upvestco/httpsignature-proxy/README.md

 openssl ec -in ./ec-encr-priv-key.pem -pubout > ec-pub-key.pem
 ```

-Generated key should be im PEM format.
-You can see example in
+Generated key should be in PEM format.
+You can see an example in
 `private_key_example.ppk` (password:`123456`)

 **Please note that the httpsignature-proxy is designed to use ECDSA key only.**